LaureneT/ActivityGenerator/README.md

 You have the flexibility to create new constraint types to enhance the specificity of your activity suggestions:

-- In the application interface, find the "Add Constraint Type" section.
+- In the application interface, find the "Add a constraint" section.
 - Enter a name for the new constraint type (e.g., "Mood," "Weather").
 - Choose an operator for the constraint type.
 Currently, the supported operators are <= (less than or equal to) and IN (inclusive range).
-- Save the new constraint type by clicking the "Add Constraint Type" button.
+- Save the new constraint type by clicking the "Add new constraint" button.
-- You can then choose this constraint in the "Add Activity" section.
+- You can then choose this constraint in the "Add an activity" section.

 ### Creating a New Activity

 To add a new activity to the Activity Generator, follow these steps:

-- In the application interface, locate the "Add Activity" section.
+- In the application interface, locate the "Add an activity" section.
 - Provide a name for the activity in the designated input field.
 - Assign relevant constraints to the activity.
 For example, you can specify that the activity requires a certain energy level or must be done indoors.
-- Click the "Add Activity" button to save the new activity to the database.
+- Click the "Add new activity" button to save the new activity to the database.

 ### Using Constraint Operators